Certora/Documentation/docs/ref-manual/portal/secrets.md

 ----------

-The job status page contains information about the job, including the arguments that were passed to the command line, the job message, and the exact certora prover version.
+The job status page contains information about the job, including the arguments that were passed to the command line, the job message, and the exact Certora Prover version.
 It is created as soon as the job is submitted, and also shows the current status (whether the job has started or finished processing).

 To access the job status page, change the `output`  component of the URL to